 Just in time for the start of the main act, I arrived at the well-filled Arena Wien and found a great spot on the lawn near the stage with excellent view.
-Just as good as the view was the sound that night, which was lengths better than of Wolfmother’s concert at the same location (review here).
+Just as good as the view was the sound that night, which was lengths better than of Wolfmother’s concert at the same location.

-At about 21:00 pm, Robert Plant emerged with a huge banner carrying the feather-symbol in the background.
-He himself on vocals and diverse membranophones, he brought five other musicians with him: Juldeh Camara on nyanyeru (an African one-string fiddle), Liam „Skin“ Tyson on guitar, Justin Adams on bass, John Baggot on keys and Dave Smith on drums.
+At about 9 pm, Robert Plant emerged with a huge banner carrying his feather symbol in the background.
+Himself on vocals and diverse membranophones, he brought five other musicians with him: Juldeh Camara on nyanyeru (an African one-string fiddle), Liam „Skin“ Tyson on guitar, Justin Adams on bass, John Baggot on keys and Dave Smith on drums.